 Preparing future veterinarians to serve in critical roles across the spectrum of animal health, environmental health, and public health.

-SDSU, in partnership with the University of Minnesota (U of MN), is offering a new collaborative Professional Program in Veterinary Medicine leading to a Doctor of Veterinary Medicine (DVM) degree.
+SDSU, in partnership with the University of Minnesota (U of MN), is offering a new collaborative Professional Program in Veterinary Medicine (PPVM) leading to a Doctor of Veterinary Medicine (DVM) degree.
 Students must first complete all their pre-veterinary requirements and then can apply to the new professional program.
 Students admitted to the professional program will be allowed to dual-enroll in the Biological Sciences (M.S.) - Veterinary Medicine Specialization, thus having the opportunity to simultaneously earn an M.S. degree while completing the PPVM coursework needed for transitioning to the University of Minnesota to complete the final two years of the DVM degree.
-The first 20-student cohort will begin classes, Fall Semester 2021, on the SDSU Brookings’ campus in the Veterinary and Biomedical Sciences Department.
+The first 20-student cohort will begin classes, fall semester 2021, on the SDSU Brookings’ campus in the Veterinary and Biomedical Sciences Department.
 The formal application process for the first class of 20 students is open, now and will close September 15th 2020.
 For more information visit the Association of American Veterinary Medical Colleges, Veterinary Medical College Application Service (VMCAS).

 Is it for you?

 This program will be a good fit if you:

 - Have a passion for helping people and animals

 - Respect animals and you are interested in keeping them healthy